joonty/pessimize/README.md

 ## Known issues

-Pessimize evaluates the Gemfile as executable ruby code.
-That means that anything method-like will be retained in the output (e.g. `gem "nokogiri"`, or `source "https://rubygems.org"`), but anything else such as conditional statements will not.
+Pessimize parses the Gemfile as tokens, and does some tricky stuff to replace or insert version numbers.
+However, this is fairly experimental and there are plans to use a proper ruby parser, which should be more reliable and cut out the edge cases.
+It *should* currently work for the majority of cases, but there are no guarantees.

-There are plans to fix this: [see this issue][3] for tracking the progress.
+[See this issue][3] for tracking the progress.

 ## Why `bundle update` can be dangerous